panel-zeus/IP-scanner/README.md

 **Requirement:** Python 3 must be installed on the system.

 1. Download the project as a ZIP file from [GitHub](https://github.com/panel-zeus/IP-scanner/archive/refs/heads/main.zip) and extract it.
-2. Download the Xray core executable for Windows and place it in the `./bin/` directory (e.g., `./bin/xray.exe`).
-3. Open a Command Prompt or PowerShell in the extracted folder and run:
+2. Open a Command Prompt or PowerShell in the extracted folder and run:
    ```cmd
    python server.py
    ```
-4. The scanner interface will be available at `http://127.0.0.1:8000/`.
+3. The scanner interface will be available at `http://127.0.0.1:8000/`.

-*(Note: Without the Xray executable, the basic IP scanner will still function, but the Xray verification and speed test features will be disabled.)*
+*(Note: The required Xray core is already included in the `bin` directory for Windows users, so no additional configuration is needed.
+If you choose to remove it, the basic IP scanner will still function, but the Xray verification and speed test features will be disabled.)*

 ### 📱 Android (Termux) & Linux
 An automated one-line installer is provided for Linux and Termux environments.
 It automatically handles dependencies, downloads the appropriate Xray core based on the CPU architecture, and configures the environment.